bmeddeb/gitbench/docs/development/model-validation.md

-# Model Validation in GitFleet
+# Model Validation in gitbench

-This document describes how GitFleet uses Pydantic models to validate and structure data from various Git provider APIs, specifically focusing on GitHub.
+This document describes how gitbench uses Pydantic models to validate and structure data from various Git provider APIs, specifically focusing on GitHub.

 ## GitHub API Response Validation

-GitFleet uses Pydantic models to validate and structure the responses from the GitHub API.
+gitbench uses Pydantic models to validate and structure the responses from the GitHub API.
 These models ensure that the data is correctly typed and structured for use in the application.

 ### Models Overview